sobolev-alexey/iota-poc-template/README.md

-## IOTA Containers Manager DEMO App
+## IOTA Items Tracking DEMO App

 https://item-tracking.firebaseapp.com

 ## Solution

-Centralize digital paperwork and container status management into one system, but store data in an immutable secure decentralized ledger.
+Centralize digital paperwork and item status management into one system, but store data in an immutable secure decentralized ledger.

-Provide visibility at all times about container information, inventory, cargo status, shipper, route, all digital documents and certificates, GPS location, refer temperature.
+Provide visibility at all times about item information, inventory, cargo status, shipper, route, all digital documents and certificates, GPS location, refer temperature.
 All information is accessible on any device at any time.

 Develop an access and rights management system to control who can have read and write access to which parts of the stored data.